stanford-mse-125-2025/mse-125-2025-website/assignment1.md

 - Among males, the distribution of the last letter of their names

-To make it easier to compare the results, normalize the y-axis of the histograms to be a proportion (not a raw count).
+To make it easier to compare the results, normalize the y-axis of the four histograms to be a proportion (not a raw count).
 For example, from your plots you should be able to easily see what proportion of women have first names that start with "a".